alpacahq/samplealgo01/tutorial.md

 ![](https://cdn.pbrd.co/images/HrJEchQ.png)

 Not too bad.
 Of course, you should check your result.

 ## Deployment
-The algo has to run live to trade.
+This algo has to run live to trade.
 The question is, where?
 You may not want to keep your computer up and running all the time, and you don't even want to worry about monitoring your computer being alive or not.